Back

 Percentage of Angler Trips by Permit

-Table 5.1 Fifteen Year Summary of Permit Angler Trip Revenue Percent, All Atlantic Wind Lease Areas
+Table 5.1 Sixteen Year Summary of Permit Angler Trip Revenue Percent, All Atlantic Lease Outlines 20241121

 Area Min 1st Quartile Median 3rd Quartile Max

-Figure 5.1 Annual Permit Angler Trip Percentage Boxplots, All Atlantic wind lease areas
+Figure 5.1 Annual Permit Angler Trip Percentage Boxplots, All Atlantic Lease Outlines 20241121

 Small Business Analysis

 A business primarily engaged in for-hire recreational fishing activities is classified as a small business if it is independently owned and operated, is not dominant in its field of operation (including its affiliates) and has combined annual receipts not in excess of $8 million for all its affiliated operations worldwide.
 Small Business Administration principles of affiliation are used to define a business entity, meaning the following analysis is conducted upon unique business interests, which can represent multiple vessel permits.
 As such, this section presents the total number of entities, by business category, and the total revenue generated by that business category in Table 6.1.
-For those businesses with historical fishing within all Atlantic wind lease areas, Table 6.2 presents the revenue generated inside all Atlantic wind lease areas against the total revenue from those same entities.
-Revenue values have been deflated to 2022 dollars.
+For those businesses with historical fishing within the All Atlantic Lease Outlines 20241121 area, Table 6.2 presents the revenue generated inside the All Atlantic Lease Outlines 20241121 area against the total revenue from those same entities.
+Revenue values have been deflated to 2023 dollars.
 All numbers have been rounded to the nearest thousand.

 Table 6.1 Total number of entities engaged in federally managed fishing within the Northeast region, and their total revenue, by business category